The finance bloggers’ version of keeping up with the Jones' is, how old is your Toyota?

 What price would you put on your life?
 How about your family’s life?
 Well, this is an important question when selecting a new car.
 It may seem grim, but cars have drastically changed for the better over the last few decades.
 Safety should be your number one consideration when searching for a new car.

 You often see finance bloggers preach about how they’ve had their clunker for two decades and they’re not about to give it up now.
 They spout frugality at every corner and make you feel guilty for even entertaining the idea that purchasing a new car may be a smart financial choice.
+While companies like Ridecell are making ride-sharing more mainstream, it some areas it's just feasible to rely on ride-sharing, uber, or 25-year-old Toyota's.

 Well, they are all wrong.
 It may be nice to save money, however driving a 20-year-old car may not be as safe as investing in a new car.
 This may end up costing you not only your car but your life.
 So, here are some reasons you may want to trash your 20-year-old clunker and consider going with a new option to protect you and your family.